 - Now turn your body in any direction while keeping the compass in front of you.

-- Notice that the magnetic needle is always pointing at the same direction as you rotate the compass.
+- Notice that the magnetic needle is always pointing in the same direction as you rotate the compass.

 - This is because the red tip is ALWAYS pointing North.

-- What you need to do now is to turn the degree dial until the orienting arrow and the “N” (North) mark is lined up with the red tip.
+- What you need to do now is to turn the degree dial until the orienting arrow and the “N” (North) mark are lined up with the red tip.